Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. What did Jesus say about tithing?

-A. Jesus encouraged tithing in Matthew 23:23, where he emphasized the importance of justice, mercy, and faithfulness together with tithing.
+A. Jesus encouraged tithing in Matthew 23:23.
+He stressed the need for justice, mercy, and faithfulness along with it.

 Q. Is tithing still required in the New Testament?